2003–04 Minnesota Golden Gophers women's ice hockey season

 The Golden Gophers accumulated an overall record of 30–4–2, and a 19–3–2 WCHA record in the 2003–04 campaign.
-The Golden Gophers swept the WCHA honors, winning the regular season championship and the WCHA Final Five with a 4–2 win over state rivals Minnesota-Duluth.
+The Golden Gophers swept the WCHA honors, winning the regular season championship and the WCHA Final Five with a 4–2 win over in-state rivals Minnesota Duluth.

 Regular season

+Standings

 The Gophers went undefeated in the first half of the season, posting a 13–0–1 record.
 The Golden Gophers were the top team in the country for 18 of the 23 weeks in both the U.S. College Hockey Online and USA Today polls.